 - I learned that there are always "people downstairs" whose needs must be considered in relationship to our own.
 I came to understand that these are not only the people closest to us, but those standing behind us in the check out line at the grocery store, driving behind or in front of us on the freeway; they are strangers we never met across the globe.
 And no matter where they live or who they are, our behavior must always be modified in relationship to them.

 - I learned that each of us has a need to create “a pair of little shoes” to pass on - something to leave that is useful and memorable and that the fact that we at least have some "little shoes" to leave is the only thing that makes our leaving bearable.

 - I learned that it's the poets and songwriters who have power to teach us compassion and to fight for social justice and to understand that war is a concept we have to undo.

-I really didn't like aprtment living.
+I really didn't like apartment living.
 I didn't like not having a door that opened to the outside.
 I didn't like not being able to have a dog or a cat or a garden.
 I didn't like always having people downstairs and upstairs and all around me.
-But the one thing I do cherish about Apartment 26 on 1632 E. Irving is the time I spent with my mother late in the quiet of the night on the innerdoor bed.
+But the one thing I do cherish about Apartment 26 on 1632 E. Irving is the time I spent with my mother late in the quiet of the night on the "innerdoor" bed.
 I cherish her unorthodox parenting that seemed wrapped up in sips of Schlitz and salami and crackers in bed, her free and independent thinking, and her philosophy of living found in each verse, and lines of lyrics from songs and poetry that moved her.
-I cherish how she passed on to me late at night in a place I decided to call "the little church of the innerdoor bed."
+I cherish how she passed all of that on to me during childhood late at night in a place I like to call "the little church of the innerdoor bed."